 Is Comprehensive Car Insurance Mandatory?

-Although most states require drivers to maintain a minimum level of car insurance, comprehensive coverage isn’t usually on that list.
-Because comprehensive car insurance only covers what could go wrong with your car, the vast majority of state governments will not require you to add it to your insurance plan.
+Although most states require drivers to maintain a minimum level of liability insurance, comprehensive coverage isn’t usually included.
+Because comprehensive car insurance only covers what could go wrong with your car, most state governments will not require you to add it to your insurance plan.

 However, that doesn’t mean that you shouldn’t buy comprehensive car insurance, or that you won’t be obligated to hold insurance.
-If you are buying your vehicle with a car loan or are leasing a car, the Insurance Information Institute notes the financial institution company may not finalize funding until you add comprehensive coverage and collision coverage.
+If you are buying your vehicle with a car loan or are leasing a car, your financial institution company may not finalize funding until you add comprehensive coverage and collision coverage.
 If you fail to do so within 30 days, your loan could be canceled, or the lienholder could add extra insurance to your loan and force you to pay the difference.

 In any event, comprehensive coverage is always a good option to add to your auto insurance policy.
 Under certain conditions, it can help you keep your car looking new and functioning well over time, potentially giving you a better return on your vehicle.